How do we capture corporate knowledge & keep a record of the reasons behind decisions?

 The challenge is harnessing this knowledge in a coherent and productive way.

-One of the most important things you must do is to maintain organisational memory - be careful not to lose the skills or experience your business has built up.
-You need to find formal ways of sharing your employees' knowledge about the best ways of doing things; and recording when decisions are made.
+One of the most important things you must do is to create and maintain organisational memory - be careful not to lose the skills or experience your business has built up.
+You need to find formal ways of accesing and sharing your employees' knowledge about the best ways of doing things; and recording when decisions are made.
 This needs to be kept as simple as possible to encourage contribution and quality of information, and it should be curated by a Knowledge Director, with appropriate tooling.
 There are many sources of knowledge across the business.

 Build and maintain a culture in which knowledge is valued across your business.